 •The associated payroll taxes and fringe benefit costs associated with the payments to the Company’s employees;

-These costs are recorded as deferred contract costs on the consolidated balance sheet.
-Amortization of deferred contract costs related to commissions, and the associated taxes and fringe benefit costs, are included in sales and marketing expense.
-Deferred contract costs related to one time commissions paid to partners are included in cost of revenue.
+These costs are recorded as deferred contract acquisition and fulfillment costs on the consolidated balance sheet.
+Amortization of deferred contract acquisition costs related to commissions, and the associated taxes and fringe benefit costs, are included in sales and marketing expense.
+Deferred contract acquisition costs related to one-time commissions paid to partners are included in cost of revenue.
 Deferred contract fulfillment costs related to one-time registration fees paid to mobile carriers are included in cost of revenue.
-These expenses are amortized on a straight-line basis over the average period of consumer benefit, three years.
+These expenses are amortized on a straight-line basis over the average period of consumer benefit, 3 years.
 In arriving at this average period of benefit, the Company evaluated both qualitative and quantitative factors which included the anticipated customer life, historical customer life, and the useful life of the Company’s product offerings.

 Accounting Pronouncements Adopted

 On January 1, 2022, the Company adopted Topic 842 using the modified retrospective approach with the effective date as of the date of initial application.
-Prior period amounts were not adjusted and continue to be reported in accordance with previous lease guidance under ASC Topic 840, Leases.
 The Company elected the package of practical expedients permitted under the transition guidance, which allows an entity to carryforward certain conclusions for leases that commenced prior to the effective date, including the determination of whether an existing contract contains a lease, the classification of the lease, and the accounting for initial direct costs.
-In addition, the Company elected the practical expedient that allows lessees the option to account for lease and non-lease components together as a single component for all classes of underlying assets.
+In addition, the Company elected the practical expedient that allows lessees the option to account for lease and non lease components together as a single component for all classes of underlying assets.
 The Company performed evaluations of its contracts to ensure compliance with the new guidance of Topic 842.
-Upon adoption, the Company recognized cumulative operating lease liabilities of $52.8 million offset by a write off in deferred rent of $4.3 million and operating right-of-use assets of $48.5 million.
-Capital lease obligations of $15.0 million existing as of December 31, 2021 were renamed finance lease liabilities, and the related $12.4 million in assets that were reported within property and equipment, net, as of December 31, 2021 were reclassified as finance right-of-use assets as of the adoption date.

 Accounting Pronouncements Pending Adoption